ddnexus/pagy/docs/toolbox/instance.md

 ---
-title: pagy • Instance
+title: pagy 🐸 Instance
 icon: mention
-order: 190
+order: 80
 categories:
   - Methods
 ---

+The `@pagy` instance provides all the helpers, navs and components methods you need.

 ==- Common Nav Options